DionisiusMayr/SO/README.md

     thread group whose TGID is the same as the thread's TID.
 This thread is the leader of the new thread group.

-juntamente com o <span class="plainlinks">[http://man7.org/linux/man-pages/man2/gettid.2.html manual do gettid]</span>
+juntamente com o [http://man7.org/linux/man-pages/man2/gettid.2.html manual do gettid]

     gettid() returns the caller's thread ID (TID).
 In a single-threaded process, the thread ID is equal to the process ID (PID, as returned